 Resources for Students, Teachers and Researchers

-In spite of everything available on this webpage, please don't forget that in Indian psychology, the one type of knowledge that really matters is ātmavidyā, the knowledge of the Self.
-The only way to reach that kind of knowledge is to go inside, and so, by far the most important resource is yourself.
-In the end, it is you who is the teacher, the student, the researcher, the textbook, the reader, the author of your own worksheets, and the main facillitator in the many short- and long-term courses you give yourself.
+In Indian psychology, the one type of knowledge that really matters is ātmavidyā, the knowledge of the Self.
+The only way to reach that kind of knowledge is to go inside, and so, in spite of everything available on this webpage, by far the most important resource is our own Self.
+In the end, we are the teacher, the student, the researcher, the textbook, the author of our own worksheets, and the main facillitator in the many short- and long-term courses we give ourselves.

 We hope that the material on this page will give you inspiration, encouragement and practical guidance for your journey of rigorous self-enquiry and self-development.

 1. Texts by Sri Aurobindo and the Mother

 - The Hour of God

 - What is Consciousness?